webplatform/docs-wpd/Infrastructure/architecture/Reports_to_review_status/index.md

  Host *.staging.wpdn
    ProxyCommand ssh -e @ -o StrictHostKeyChecking=no -a -W %h:%p staging.wpdn

 '''Note'' this block is an example of what you can use to have a '''DynamicForward''' automatically installed.

-This block might be outdated, make sure you always keep your configuration based on what the salt master gives you at connection time as this block might be outdated.
+'''IMPORTANT''' Make sure you always use the connection block that the salt master provides you at connection time as this example here might become outdated.